matuteiglesias/journal/content/Dev/2025-01-06_Enhanced_Next.js_MDX_Integration_with_RepoCards.md

 **🕒 15:20–16:00**
 **🏷️ Labels**: MDX, Next.Js, Repocards, Automation, Data Fetching
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to enhance the integration of MDX files with Next.js by utilizing `RepoCards` components, optimizing data fetching with `getStaticProps`, and addressing layout issues.
+The primary goal of this session was to enhance the [[integration]] of MDX files with Next.js by utilizing `RepoCards` components, optimizing data fetching with `getStaticProps`, and addressing layout issues.

 ### Key Activities
 - **Rendering RepoCards in MDX Pages**: Implemented a method to render `<RepoCards>` directly within `page.mdx` files, allowing for independent repository display and simplifying the wrapper component.